 Join a park ranger to learn the art of snowshoeing and discover how plants, animals, and people adapt to the challenging winter conditions at Mount Rainier.

-First-come, first-served guided snowshoe walks at Paradise are usually Saturdays, Sundays, & holidays.
+Check back for the 2023-2024 season!
+First-come, first-served guided snowshoe walks at Paradise are usually on Saturdays and Sundays.
 Walks are typically offered from late December through March.
-As staffing allows, walks start at 11:00 am and 1:30 pm and meet inside the Jackson Visitor Center (near the information desk) in Paradise.
+As staffing allows, walks start at 11:00 am and meet inside the Jackson Visitor Center (near the information desk) in Paradise.
 Sign-ups begin 1 hour in advance of scheduled time.